AdobeDocs/campaign-classic.en/help/technotes/using/ims-migration.md

 * Campaign Hosted and Managed Services customers

-    For API calls into the Message Center instance(s), a product profile should have been created during the upgrade to Campaign v7.3.5 (or other [IMS migration compatible version](#ims-versions-tech)), or during provisioning of the instance.
+    For API calls into the Message Center instance(s), the product profile (mentioned below) should be created during the upgrade to Campaign v7.3.5 (or other [IMS migration compatible version](#ims-versions-tech)), or during provisioning of the instance.
+Note that f you do not see the product profile, please reach out to your Transition Manager or Customer Support to get the product profile created before starting the IMS migration.
 This product profile is named:

     `campaign - <your campaign instance> - messagecenter`